 Short-term investments earn interest at the prevailing investment rates and have maturity of less than one year.
-These include investments held for government and private entities for the purpose of undertaking socio-economic studies and development projects amounting to P40.19 million and P34.82 million as of December 31, 2022 and 2021, respectively.
+These include investments held for government and private entities for the purpose of undertaking socio-economic studies and development projects.

 Others relate to rent deposits and other supplies.
 This also includes payments made on certain claims that are under protest (Note 31).